-Notice is hereby given that an annual meeting (the "Meeting") of holders (the "Shareholders") of common shares ("Common Shares") in the capital of Niko Resources Ltd. (the "Corporation") will be held in the McMurray Room at the Petroleum Club, 319 - 5th Avenue S.W., Calgary, Alberta, on September 6, 2016 at 3:00 p.m.
+Notice is hereby given that an annual and special meeting (the "Meeting") of holders (the "Shareholders") of common shares ("Common Shares") in the capital of Niko Resources Ltd. (the "Corporation" or "Niko") will be held in the McMurray Room at the Petroleum Club, $319 - 5^{th}$ Avenue S.W., Calgary, Alberta, on September 12, 2013 at 3:00 p.m.
 (Calgary time) for the following purposes:

-- 1. to receive and consider the consolidated financial statements of the Corporation for the fiscal year ended March 31, 2012 and the report of the auditors thereon; - 2. to fix the number of directors to be elected at the Meeting at five; - 3. to elect directors of the Corporation for the ensuing year; - 4. to appoint auditors for the ensuing year at a remuneration to be determined by the board of directors of the Corporation; and - 5. to transact such other business as may properly come before the Meeting or any adjournment(s) thereof.
+- 1. to receive and consider the consolidated financial statements of the Corporation for the fiscal year ended March 31, 2013 and the report of the auditors thereon; - 2. to consider, and if thought appropriate, pass a special resolution in the form set forth in the management information circular and proxy statement (the "Information Circular") to amend the Articles of the Corporation to increase the maximum number of directors from seven to twelve; - 3. to fix the number of directors to be elected at the Meeting at eight; - 4. to elect directors of the Corporation for the ensuing year; - 5. to appoint auditors for the ensuing year at a remuneration to be determined by the board of directors of the Corporation; - 6. to consider, and if thought appropriate, pass a resolution in the form set forth in the Information Circular approving all unallocated stock options under the Corporation's Stock Option Plan; and - 7. to transact such other business as may properly come before the Meeting or any adjournment(s) thereof.